shvetsovart/shvetsovart/README.md

 📫 How to reach me: shvetsovart55@gmail.com

-- 🔭 I’m currently working on
+- 🔭 I’m currently keep grinding
 - 🌱 I’m currently learning everything that I see
 - 🤔 I’m looking for help with getting internships
 - 💬 Ask me about cooking